pandey-ankit/coherence-new/lab2/lab2.md

    > Note: You can verify the customers cache  by using VisualVM as we did in the previous lab.
 Ensure that you close the tab you opened with the previous process and double-click on the new (`springboot-1.0-SNAPSHOT.jar`) process.

-7Use `CTRL-C` to quit the Spring Boot application before you move to the next task.
+7. Use `CTRL-C` to quit the Spring Boot application before you move to the next task.

 > Note: In this simple example we are running the application as a single storage-enabled member meaning that
 > the application is serving JAX-RS endpoints as well as storing data.
 This is fine for a demo application, but